-[Thesis defense] May 2, 2023 - Sondes Abderrazek: "Speech intelligibility assessment by deep learning: towards more interpretability in clinical phonetics", LIA
+[Defence of thesis] 2 May 2023 - Sondes Abderrazek: "Speech intelligibility assessment using deep learning: towards greater interpretability in clinical phonetics", LIA

 Research news 25 April 2023